darcato/pysmlib/doc/overview.rst

 current state and receive events, while the outputs are used to perform actions on the external world.

+The library is designed to be connected to EPICS PVs, so EPICS IOCs must be running with the required PVs, otherwise the FSM will sleep waiting for the PVs to connect.

 General structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^